The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 A lack of real-time insights into return status can also frustrate customers, delay refunds, and erode trust.

-Ecommerce fulfillment relies on a network of systems—from inventory and order management to shipping, customer service, and marketplace platforms.
-When these tools don’t integrate smoothly, it creates manual work, delays, and data gaps that slow down operations and increase the risk of errors.
+Ecommerce fulfillment relies on a network of systems, from inventory and order management to shipping, customer service, and marketplace platforms.
+Poor integration creates manual work, delays, and data gaps that slow operations and increase errors.

-- Storage Fees: Charged for warehousing your inventory, often calculated by pallet, bin, or cubic footage.
+- Storage fees: Charged for warehousing your inventory, often calculated by pallet, bin, or cubic footage.
 Long-term or slow-moving stock can increase these costs.
+Typical rates range from $15 to $30 per pallet per month, though pricing varies by region and provider.

 - Shipping costs: Carrier fees for delivering orders to customers.
-These vary based on package size, weight, speed, and destination.
+These vary based on package size, weight, speed, and destination zone.

 - Returns processing: Every returned item requires time and labor to inspect, restock, or dispose of, often generating additional handling and inventory costs.